 Because tie rod damage affects the alignment, abnormal tire wear is prone to happen.
 Your tires are designed to function best at a certain alignment, but when suspension is loose and your alignment is off, it can cause wear on the inner and outer edges of the tire faster than the rest of the tire.
 This can lead to tire flats and blow outs, which can damage your car even worse.

 As we’ve established, the tie rod is directly related to the steering components.
 This means if it is malfunctioning, your steering wheel will be loose.
 This can affect the stability of your steering and make you prone to drift and lose control while trying to complete turns.
 You will not have complete control over your steering if the wheel is loose, so it is important to seek out a trusted mechanic as soon as you notice this sign of tie rod failure.

 Cerrone’s European Will Help

 If you’re a Redwood City resident that is experiencing any or all of these symptoms of tie rod failure on your Volvo, Cerrone’s European is your specialized auto repair service.
 Our technicians are trained to handle Volvo, Audi, Jaguar, BMW, Land Rover, and MINI vehicles with care.
 Family owned and operated, we have served the community of Redwood City, CA for over 20 years.
-We offer a 12-month/unlimited-mile warranty on services and repairs, and our technicians are all ASE certified and factory trained.
+We offer a 2 Years – 24,000 miles warranty on services and repairs, and our technicians are all ASE certified and factory trained.
 Our equipment is state of the art, and we are certain to leave your car feeling like new.
 So if you’re worried that your car’s been a little unstable lately, contact us to have a look at your tie rod.
 Your safety and satisfaction is our priority.